“How’s your new job?” I asked a friend over lunch.

-Solving people’s problems and being of service in practical ways energizes you.
+You’re energized by solving people’s problems and being of service in practical ways.

-Working with others in balanced and collaborative relationships energizes you.
+You’re energized by working with others in balanced and collaborative relationships.

 You’re energized by deep, intense experiences that change you and others from the inside out.

-Working hard towards a big goal energizes you, even if it takes awhile.
+You’re energized by working hard towards a big goal, even if it takes awhile.

 You’re energized by the opportunity to ease pain for people who are suffering.